Skip to product information

 Iris Hantverk

+All brushes are of exclusive design and made mostly from natural materials.
 The core of the business is the brush binding manufacturing at Sandsborgsvägen, Enskede – here 5 visually impaired craftsmen from different cultures make brushes according to an old Swedish tradition.
-The company also works with visually impaired craftsmen in Estonia, whose craft and connection to the visually impaired movement parallel the brand.